Journal of the History of Sexuality

 Block quotations should not be used unless the quotation consists of 100 words or more.
 They should be distinguished from the main body of the text by being indented one full inch from the left margin and should also be double-spaced.
 There should not be a line of space either before or after a block quotation.

 Hyphens: Chicago style recommends closing compound words formed with prefixes (such as “antigay” and “prodemocracy”) unless the lack of a hyphen causes confusion (“pro-life,” “meta-analysis”).
 A compound adjective before a noun is usually hyphenated (“a middle-aged man”); following a noun, it is often left open (“the man is middle aged”).
-The Chicago Manual of Style, 16th ed. (pages 375–84) provides a useful table on hyphenation.
+See The Chicago Manual of Style, 17th ed., section 7.89 for a useful table on hyphenation.

-Dates should be written as in the following example: 19 April 1654.
+Dates in the text should be written as in the following example: 19 April 1654.
 (See the exceptions for citing newspaper and magazine articles below.)
 Centuries should always be spelled out and should be hyphenated when used as adjectives (“nineteenth-century literature”).

 American vs. British Commonwealth spelling and punctuation: American spelling should always be used.
 For example, use -or rather than -our word endings (as in “labor” and “color”), –ize/-ization rather than –ise/-isation (as in “criticize” and “civilization”).
 The “l” in “traveled” is not doubled, and “practice” is used for the verb as well as the noun form.
 Chicago style recommends the use of “that” for a restrictive clause (without commas before and after the clause) and “which” (with commas) for a nonrestrictive clause.
 Use single quotation marks only for quotations within quotations; place commas and periods within quotation marks.

-Use of Latin abbreviations and symbols: Ibid. and et al. may be used in notes, but no other Latin abbreviations (such as passim, ff. or Op. cit.) should be used.
+Use of Latin abbreviations and symbols: The JHS follows the most recent version of The Chicago Manual of Style in discouraging the use of all Latin abbreviations (such as ibid, passim, ff. or Op. cit.).
 Do not use Latin abbreviations within the main body of the text; always spell out i.e. as “that is” and e.g. as “for example,” even parenthetically or in notes.
 Symbols should also generally be avoided: for example, use “percent” rather than %.